davidwisch/physicscode/site/examples/basic_control.markdown

 You can read *much* more about python control structures [here](http://docs.python.org/tutorial/controlflow.html).

-Here is an example of a program that prints out if a number is positive or negative:
+Here is an example of a program that prints out if a number is positive, negative, or zero.

 **NOTE:** The *raw_input* function is simply a way to accept user input into your program, it is unrelated to the proper function of the control statments.